 Yes.
-Bycatch hotspots will be identified by fishermen and fishery stakeholders who voluntarily contribute information and data to a third-party provider.
-The information and data will be combined with other environmental and species/fisheries distribution data to create real-time, regularly updated spatial management guidance that will allow the avoidance of areas with high likelihood of bycatch risk.
+Hotspots will be identified by fishermen and fishery stakeholders who voluntarily contribute information and data to a third-party provider.
+The information and data will be combined with other environmental and species/fisheries distribution data to create real-time, regularly updated spatial management guidance that will allow for better commercial and recreational fishing experiences.